 The Coriell Institute Cytogenetics Laboratory is a state-of-the-art facility that combines conventional and molecular cytogenetic analyses with copy number and loss of heterozygosity (LOH) analyses by microarray.
 The laboratory is equipped with a network of five Applied Spectral Imaging work-stations that are used to perform G-banded karyotyping, and Fluorescent In Situ Hybridization (FISH).

-Coriell also offers many preparative and diagnostic nucleic acid and molecular biology services, all subject to extensive quality controls.
+Coriell also offers many preparative and diagnostic nucleic acid and molecular biology services, all of which are subject to extensive quality controls.